guereslib/ten-reproducible-research-things/content/09-deidentify.md

 * Store the log separately from the de-identified data files
 * Identify replacements in text in a meaningful way, e.g. in transcribed interviews indicate replaced text with [brackets] or use XML markup tags e.g. <anon>.....</anon>

+#### Quantitative de-identification methods

+Some research may require the use of de-deidentification methods that produce a quantitative measure of **how** de-identified the data is, and thus whether or not it is suitable for continued use.

+##### k-Anonymity

+k-anonymity was introduced in the late 1990's and is built on the concept that individually identifiable data can be combined across rows with similiar attributes.
+It is often referred to as *hiding in the crowd*.
+The *k* refers to the number of times a combination of variables appears in a dataset.
+The smaller (closest to 0), the better.
+(Devane, 2021)

+An example of this in practice is to imagine a dataset of 1000 individual records specifying information such as name, postcode, age, gender, body measurements, and key health diagnosis data.
+In order to achieve k-anonymity in this instance, names could be removed as they are not necessary to analyse health data.
+Postcodes can be extended to include a local government area, council municipality or other geographic region.
+Furthermore, age could be generalised to ranges such as 18-24, 25-40 and so on.
+(Devane, 2021 and OVIC, 2022)

+Lets say we have removed data and generalised remaining variables to a point that only 2 combinations of age bracket, geographic area, and gender appear throughout the dataset at any one time.
+It would then be said that the dataset has a k-anonymity of *k = 2* or is 2-anonymous.
+(Devane, 2021)

+##### Differential privacy

+Differential privacy is a method primarily reserved for large databases, through which the use of these databases is to derive a statistical output.

+The Harvard University Privacy Tools Project (2023) defines differential privacy as:

+"...a rigorous mathematical definition of privacy.
+In the simplest setting, consider an algorithm that analyzes a dataset and computes statistics about it (such as the data's mean, variance, median, mode, etc.).
+Such an algorithm is said to be differentially private if by looking at the output, one cannot tell whether any individual's data was included in the original dataset or not.
+In other words, the guarantee of a differentially private algorithm is that its behavior hardly changes when a single individual joins or leaves the dataset -- anything the algorithm might output on a database containing some individual's information is almost as likely to have come from a database without that individual's information."

+{% include figure.html img="Differential_Privacy.jpg" alt="Image representing the concept of differential privacy" caption="Source: Devaux, E. (2022) What is differential privacy: Definition, mechanisms, and examples, Statice AI.
+Statice AI.
+Available at: https://www.statice.ai/post/what-is-differential-privacy-definition-mechanisms-examples (Accessed: January 27, 2023)." width="100" %}

+Differential privacy works primarily through the addition of calibrated noise.
+The 'noise' or 'randomness' is added to the dataset in a mathematically sound way that preserves overall accuracy of analysis.

+An example of this in practice is if a researcher administers a survey exploring how many individuals have cheated on tax returns in the previous financial year as a 'yes or no' response.
+Participants are told that all responses will undergo a differential privacy process to encourage truthful responses.
+In this scenario, an individual answers the question and then a coin is tossed.
+If the result is *heads* then the response is kept **as is** and recorded correctly.
+If the result is tails, the coin is tossed **a second time**.
+Again, if the result is *heads* then the response is kept **as is** otherwise the opposite answer is recorded.

+In the above example, there is a 75% chance that the correct answer will be recorded, but ultimately it gives the respondent a degree of plausibile deniability if questioned or attempted to be held liable.
+This high percentage of a correct answer maintains consistency in data collection and allows for patterns to still be inferred.

+There are some limitations to differential privacy which make it more of a unique tool rather than one that should be used all the time.
+These limitations include but are not limited to:
+- Suitability only for large datasets
+- Results are not exact for general computations
+- Results are not suitable for individual or microscale insights

 #### Management of identifiable data

 Data may often need to be identifiable during the process of research.
 If data is identifiable then ethical and privacy requirements can be met through *access control and data security*.
 This may take the form of: